guigrpa/giu/README.md

 <NumberInput validators={[isGte(5), isLte(10)]} />
 ```

-Here is the list of predefined validators, with some examples:
+Here is the list of predefined validators:

 ```js
 // Generic